 We have scholarships available.
 To apply, please download the Scholarship Application and return to the Summer Camp Director BEFORE YOU REGISTER and as soon as possible.
 We try to give out as many partial scholarships as possible to make sure that everyone has access to the outdoors.

-**Cancellations made within 30 days notice of the first day of the program will receive a full refund less a $30 administrative fee.
-Cancellations made at least two weeks before the first day of the program will receive half of their tuition less a $30 administrative fee.
-Cancellations made less than two weeks before the first day of the program will not receive a refund.**
+- Cancellations made within 30 days of the first day of the program will receive a full refund less a $30 administrative fee.

 Ecology Camp Details